Azure/pcs-cli/README.md

 Command Line Interface for deploying an [Azure IoT solution](https://www.azureiotsolutions.com) into a user's Azure subscription.

-An IoT Solution is open source implementation of a common IoT solution patterns that you can deploy to Azure using your subscription.
-Each solution combines custom code and Azure services to implement a specific IoT scenario or scenarios.
-You can customize any of the scenarios to meet your specific requirements.
-Visit https://www.azureiotsolutions.com for more details or to deploy using the GUI.
+An IoT Solution Accelerator is open source implementation of common IoT solution patterns that can be deployed to Azure using an Azure subscription.
+Each solution combines custom code and services to implement a specific IoT scenario or scenarios.
+Any of the solutions can be customized to meet any specific requirements.
+Visit [azureiotsolutions.com](https://www.azureiotsolutions.com) for more details or to deploy using the GUI.

 ### Features

-This CLI has the ability to deploy the following configurations of PCS solutions:
+This CLI has the ability to deploy the following configurations of solutions:

-1. [Basic](#basic) - deploys all resources to a single VM.
+1. [basic](#basic) - deploys all resources to a single VM.
-1. [Standard](#standard) - deploys resources using Azure Container Service and Kubernetes across multiple VMs.
+1. [standard](#standard) - deploys resources using Azure Container Service and Kubernetes across multiple VMs.
-1. [Local](#local) - deploys resources to be used for running and debugging microservices locally.
+1. [local](#local) - deploys resources to be used for running and debugging microservices locally.

 ### Documentation